ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks alb configure vpc-classic
 {: #cli_alb_configure_vpc_classic}

-Enable or disable an ALB in a VPC Gen 1 compute cluster.
+Enable or disable an ALB in a VPC Generation 1 compute cluster.
 {: shortdesc}

 You can use this command to: